Gene-Weaver/LeafMachine2/README.md

     - You should see some blue text, and then a lot of information in the console.
     - If the run completes (usually after ~5 minutes) and you see a :grinning: then you should be all set!
     - Otherwise, double check that you followed each step and reach out by submitting an inquiry in the form at [LeafMachine.org](https://LeafMachine.org/)
+5. LM2 downloads the required ML models in a zipped folder and then unpacks the models, moving them to the correct places.
+If this process is stopped prematurely for any reason, then you need to add the flag `--redownload`.
+LM2 looks to see if the `version.yml` is present.
+If it is, then it will not restart the unpacking process.
+So `--redownload` deletes everything in `LeafMachine2/bin` so that the process can start fresh.
+    <pre><code class="language-python">python test.py --redownload</code></pre>
+    <button class="btn" data-clipboard-target="#code-snippet"></button>
+> **Note:** Step 5 can also be run after major updates that may have introduced a bug, if the issue is related to missing modules or ML models.
+(This occured with an update on August 14, 2024)
 ---

 # Using LeafMachine2 GUI